Sony RX100 V vs Canon 7D II

-- Ready to shoot: Comes with a build-in lens, while the 7D Mark II requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the 7D Mark II requires a separate lens.

 - More compact: Is smaller (102x58mm vs 149x112mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the 7D Mark II).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the 7D Mark II).

 - More modern: Reflects 2 years of technical progress since the 7D Mark II launch.